tanner-g/iKnowdeDiscovery/README.md

 ## Background

-iKnowdeDiscovery is an open source tool that enhances inode history and tracking by creating a user friendly visualization of a system's inode timelime.
-We strive to make inode information more meaningful to forensic investigators by making it easier to track, parse, and visualize data attached to an inode.
+iKnowdeDiscovery is an open source tool that enhances inode history tracking via a visual system inode timeline.
+We strive to make inode information more meaningful and comprehensible to forensic investigators.
+We aim to do this by making it easier to track, parse, and visualize data attached to an inode.

 ### Features

+ - **Hardlink File Detection**
+   - Detect multiple files that point to the same Inode
  - **Detect suspicious Inode Activity**
    - Detect, log, and show recently freed/created/altered Inodes
  - **Inode Tree Visualizer**
    - Use Python's PLOTLY to show Inodes on a graph
- - **Hardlink File Detection**
-   - Detect multiple files that point to the same Inode

 ##

 ### Files